jtkovacs/jtkovacs.github.io/refs/notes/information-systems.md

     - (i) acquisition, (ii) organization, (iii) storage, (iv) retrieval, (v) access/lending and (vi) dissemination
 - Per Archives.gov (2016): production, collection, use, management, maintenance, preservation, and disposal or permanent retention

+## What is Big Data?

+- volume
+- variety
+- velocity
+- … a growing list

 # What are management information systems (MIS)?